hanggrian/ktfx/README.md

 =====
 Kotlin DSL and extension functions for minimalist JavaFX development.

-Kotfx consists of several parts:
+KotFX consists of several parts:
  * *KotFX Core*: full of helpers for bindings, collections, dialogs, and so on.
  * *KotFX Layout*: write JavaFX layouts dynamically with Kotlin DSL.
  * *KotFX Coroutines*: utilities based on the experimental [kotlinx.coroutines] library.